 All types of plastic surgery will leave some degree of scarring.
 Fortunately, most incisions heal to a fine line, and most surgeons, including an experienced surgeon like Dr. Bernard Beldholm, do an excellent job to strategically place incisions to minimize the appearance of scarring.

 Myth 3: Breast implants make you look “fake”

 Patients who choose an implant size that isn’t proportionate to their body increase their risk of looking fake.
 A good cosmetic surgeon aims to avoid this — and generally discourages this look.
 In fact, if you talk to many surgeons, their goal is to give patients a proportional breast enhancement.

 Myth 4: Women who have breast augmentation surgery are self-absorbed

 This is definitely a myth.
 Just because someone has cosmetic surgery doesn’t mean they’re obsessed with looks.
 If that were true, you could say the same about women who wear makeup.

 For most people, getting breast implants isn’t about vanity.
 May people seek breast augmentation surgery to correct cosmetic defects that cannot be fixed any other way.

 Breast augmentation surgery has been around a lot longer than most people realize.

-The first implant surgery was performed in1895 at the University of Heidelberg in Germany.
-The surgeon, Vincent Czerny, took fat from a female patient’s hip and implanted it into her breast, which needed reconstruction after removing a large benign tumor.
+The first implant surgery was performed in 1895 at the University of Heidelberg in Germany.
+The surgeon, Vincent Czerny, took fat from a female patient’s hip and implanted it into her breast, which needed reconstruction after removing a large benign tumour.